movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 Current limits:

 * Only the top-level filesystem tree is writable; other subvolumes are readable.
-  Simultaneous subvolume mounts require a design discussion before implementation.
+  Simultaneous writable subvolume mounts, including overlapping views, are a design goal.
+Multiple mounts remain disabled pending coherent vnode identity:
-  They must share device ownership, allocation, transactions, and caches.
+  VM objects, executable-write protection, IPC, and revoke/unmount must share file identity while pathname traversal and mount policy retain their view.
 * No truncate, unlink, rmdir, rename, or device-node creation.
 * Writes convert uncompressed inline files of at most one sector to regular extents.
 Larger/compressed inline files, NODATASUM, encoded mappings, and